anshkr-2004/Amazon-close-using-css/README.md

 # Amazon-close-using-css
-Amazon clone using css only
+this is an Amazon clone using css only